flair-sdk/examples/transactions-with-internals-and-reverts/README.md

 }
 ```

+## Next Steps

+You can use the Database real-time syncing mechanism to push the historical and real-time.
+Visit [Database](https://docs.flair.dev/reference/database) docs on how to do it.

 ## FAQ

 **Q:** How do I enable/disable real-time ingestion for indexer? <br />
 **A:** For each indexer defined in `config.json`, you can enable/disable it via the `enabled: true/false` flag.
-Remember to run `pnpm deploy` for the changes to apply on the cluster. <br/><br />
+Remember to run `pnpm generate-and-deploy` for the changes to apply on the cluster. <br/><br />

-### Todo Checklist

-- [ ] Add reorg handler for transfers, ownerships
-- [ ] Support consequtive transfers for erc721
-- [X] Add enricher for NFT metadata
-- [ ] Upload large metadata to S3
-- [ ] Add enricher for NFT media resizing
-- [ ] Trigger enricher for NFT metadata on mint
-- [ ] Add enricher for contracts that can be triggered to import a contract before tracking for example
-- [X] Make inputSql optional for enrichers
-- [ ] Support topic hashes without data (on processor? or in ingestor? or in handler?)